sophifang/recipes-and-ratings-analysis/README.md

 \
 Our results return a p-value of 0.296, and given a significance level of $\alpha$ = 0.05, we fail to reject the null that the distribution of `steps` when `description` is missing is the same as the distribution of `steps` when `description` is not missing.
 Hence, we can conclude that the missingness in the `description` column is not dependent on the values in the `steps` column.
 However, this "fail to reject" result means that this permutation test does not give us any concrete clue of which missingness mechanism is being displayed in `description`.
 In order to figure out whether `description` is MAR or MCAR, we need to compare `description` with other columns in the DataFrame.
 #### Description and Rating
+Next we decided to compare `description` with whether or not the recipe recieved a high or low rating.
+Instead of directly comparing `rating` to `description`, we decided to split `rating` into two categories assigned to a new `rating_type` column: `low`, recipes with `rating` 3 or less; and `high`, recipes with `rating` greatered than 3.
+The null hypothesis for this test is that the distribution of `rating_type` when `description` is missing is the same as the distribution of `rating_type` when `description` is not missing.
+The alternative hypothesis is that the distribution of `rating_type` when `description` is missing is not the same as the distribution of `rating_type` when `description` is not missing.\
+\
+First we compared the null and non-null `description` distributions for `rating_type`.\
+\
+{insert chart}\
+\
+This time on intial look, the distribution of `rating_type` in the two group (`description_missing` == True and `description_missing` == False) is very different.\
+\
+{insert double bar chart}\
+\
+From the pivot table and bar plot, we saw that the distribution of `rating_type` is different depending on whether or not `description` is missing.
+However, to make it precise what we mean by "different," we can run a permutation test comparing the following distributions:
+  1. The distribution of `rating_type` when `description` is missing.
+  2. The distribution of `rating_type` when `description` is not missing.

+We will also be using TVD for the test statistic of this permutation test since we are trying to measure the "distance" between two categorical distributions (in the case, the TVD is the same as the absolute difference in proportions for either category).\
+\
+Our permutation test simulated 500 TVD results by randomly shuffling `rating_type`.
+The histogram below visualizes the TVD distribution as well as plots the observed TVD. \
+{insert histogram}\
+\
+Our results return a p-value of 0.032, and given a significance level of $\alpha$ = 0.05, we reject the null, meaning that the distribution of `rating_type` when `description` is missing is the same as the distribution of `rating_type` when `description` is not missing.
+Hence, we can conclude that the missingness in the `description` column is dependent on the values in the `rating_type` column.
+This means that the missingness in `description` is missing at random (MAR) because the likelihood that a value is missing in `description` depends on the value in the `rating_type` column.
 ## Hypothesis Testing